-Information Processes and Technology (ATAR) 15210 2 Units in each of Preliminary and HSC project work, students will create their own information system to meet an identified need.
+Information Processes and Technology (ATAR) 15210 2 Units in each of Preliminary and HSC

 Information Processes and Technology is the study of computer based information systems.
 It focuses on information processes performed by these systems and the information technology that allows them to take place.